 Dinner and overnight are at the comfortable Swiss Hotel, four stars, international standard, with self-contained rooms (no twin rooms available).

-Dinner and overnight are at Hotel Masabi or Moringa, with air-conditioned, self-contained rooms or bungalows (no twin rooms available), or similar.
+Dinner and overnight will be at Hotel Masabi, with air-conditioned, self-contained bungalows, or similar (no twin rooms available).

-Overnight: Hotel Masabi/Hotel Moringa, Kindia (1 night) (B, L, D) – No Twins available
+Overnight: Hotel Masabi, Kindia (1 night) (B, L, D) – No Twin rooms available

-Dinner and overnight are at Tinka Hotel, with air-conditioned, self-contained rooms (no twin rooms available).
+Dinner and overnight at the new Tinka Hotel, which is air-conditioned with self-contained rooms (no twin rooms available) with a nice restaurant facing the swimming pool.

-Overnight: Tinka Hotel, Fouta Djalon (1 night) (B, L, D) – No Twins available
+Overnight: Tinka Hotel, Dalaba (1 night) (B, L, D) – No Twins available

 A full day is devoted to exploring Fouta Djallon, where mountains blend with savannah, deep valleys, and towering waterfalls framed by forests create landscapes of pristine beauty.
 This region is home to the Peul (also called Fulla or Fulani), renowned for their striking appearance and exceptional zebu herding skills.
 In the 17th century, the Peul launched a Jihad from these mountains, eventually conquering much of the savannah as far as Cameroon; today, they remain the largest ethnic group across the sub-Saharan savannahs.

-We visit a large round clay hut with an ornate grass roof where the main council convenes and traditional chiefs from across Fouta Djallon are appointed.
-Through our local connections, we will request a private audience with the chiefs and dignitaries of the council.
+Later, we visit a large round clay hut crowned with an ornate grass roof.
+This is the historic site where the main council meets and where traditional chiefs from across the Fouta Djalon are officially appointed.
+Thanks to our local connections, we will request a formal reception with the dignitaries and chiefs who sit on the council to learn about their enduring traditional authority.

 In the evening, we reach Labe, often called the “capital” of Fouta Djallon.
 Dinner and overnight are at Hotel Tata, offering simple but clean self-contained air-conditioned bungalows.